AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 ### EV3 Education robots

-I couldn't find a video of all the robots you can build with the Education set, so here is collage of the various robots.
+I couldn't find one  video of all the robots you can build with the Education set, only [videos of individual robots](https://education.lego.com/en-us/learn/middle-school/mindstorms-ev3/teaching-resources/hardware/inspirational-models), so here is collage of the various robots.

 With the Education core set:
 [![EV3 Education Core robots](/assets/ev3-robots-core.jpg)](/assets/ev3-educore-robots-large.jpg)

-Once you add With the Education expansion set:
+And once you add the [Education expansion set](https://education.lego.com/en-us/lego-education-product-database/mindstorms-ev3/45560-lego-mindstorms-education-ev3-expansion-set
+):
 [![EV3 Education Expansion robots](/assets/ev3-robots-expansion.jpg)](/assets/ev3-eduexp-robots-large.jpg)

 The presence of instructions is an individual preference,